shoui520/shoui520.github.io/docs/vn.md

 !!! warning "macOS High Sierra or older"
 	It is recommend you install old versions of these packages, or else it will not work.

-Now we will install WINE Staging manually.
+Now we will install Wine Staging manually.
 [You can get the .PKG for Wine Staging here](https://dl.winehq.org/wine-builds/macosx/pool/winehq-staging-5.7.pkg)
-Now you need to add WINE to our PATH so we can use it in the terminal.
+Now you need to add Wine to our PATH so we can use it in the terminal.
 First we need to open a terminal text editor.
 ```bash
 nano .profile